mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ## Overview
+Mixpanel currently has three versions of ID management:
+- Prior to March 2020, we only had 1 version that leverages primarily on aliasing to join the 1st anonymous state to the identified state.
+We will refer to this as Legacy ID Management.
-Mixpanel has released three versions of ID management to date.
-Prior to March 2020, we have Legacy ID Management system.<br> In March 2020, we released the Original ID Merge system which supports retroactive ID Merge.
-This allows the merging of events triggered both before and after authentication across multiple devices and platforms.<br>
+-  In March 2020, we released the Original ID Merge (formerly known as just "ID Merge") approach which supports retroactive identity merging stored in an ID cluster.
+This enabled the merging of multiple anonymous states to an identified state across multiple devices and platforms.
-In March 2023, we released the current Simplified ID Merge system.
-It has a simpler implementation and doesn’t have the limitation of 500 IDs per ID cluster found in the Original ID Merge.<br>
+- In March 2023, we released the Simplified ID Merge approach to remove the complexities of having to rely on different [identity methods](https://developer.mixpanel.com/reference/create-identity) (i.e. $identify, $create_alias, $merge) for different merging scenarios.
+This also removed the need to cap Distinct IDs to 500 in an ID cluster.

 To determine your current ID Management version, navigate to Organization/Project Settings > Identity Merge.
 Organization Settings indicate the default version for every new project (Legacy ID Management is marked as "Disabled" there). **You can switch the ID Management version for a specific project via Project Settings provided no data has been ingested into the project.**